xgrimauu/tomatigo/readme.md

 ./tomatigo
 ```
 #### Option B
+Downloading binary in releases.

-Downloading binary option: Simply download the binary and run ./tomatigo
+Simply download the binary and run ./tomatigo

-### Use Tomatigo
+### Usage
 - `<space>` will enter the selection and pause the timer.
 - `<q>` will quit return to timer selection, or the will exit the program if pressed in the selection screen